 These days, there’s really almost nothing people won’t put pumpkin spice into.
-See: pumpkin spice pasta and pumpkin spice salsa, even pumpkin spice morsels to replace or augment chocolate chips in baked goods.
+See: pumpkin spice pasta and pumpkin spice peanut butter, two among many such examples.
 Pumpkin beer has become a big autumn tradition too, and though some brews actually do contain squash, plenty don’t.
 (Heads-up: you can brew your own pumpkin spice ale or porter at home!)
 And then of course, there are always pumpkin spice candles and body lotion to torment you with their delicious, non-edible scents.

-Start the day off right with pumpkin spice cereal, whether you like frosted Mini Wheats or Special K. If you’re more on-the-go, grab some pumpkin spice cereal bars, granola bars or Larabars.
+Start the day off right with pumpkin spice cereal, whether you like frosted Mini Wheats or Special K. If you’re more on-the-go, grab some pumpkin spice Larabars.
 But Cheerios are classic, pretty healthy, and unadorned, so the pumpkin spice flavor really comes through.
 Bonus points for using real pumpkin puree!
-Buy them here.
+Buy now.

 Pop Tarts are technically a breakfast item too, though whether they should be is up for debate.
 The frosting makes them best suited to those with a sweet tooth.
-Buy them here.
+Buy now.

 Remember a time before everything was pumpkin spice flavored?
 Pepperidge Farm remembers.
 But they’re not living in the past, and neither should you!
-They make pumpkin cheesecake cookies in addition to this seasonal Milano variation.
-Buy them here.
+They also make pumpkin cheesecake cookies in addition to this seasonal Milano variation.
+Buy now.

 The sweet, cream-filled sponge cakes you know and love, but with an autumnal twist.
 Get ’em before they’re gone.
-Buy them here.
+Buy now.

 Here’s one for the health food nuts.
 You can also buy pumpkin spice flavored protein powder to add to your smoothies and such, but if you want a portable snack with some crunch and fall flavor, try these rice cakes.
-Buy them here.
+Buy now.

 For a more sophisticated yet still fall-ish chocolate choice, look no further.
 If you prefer chewy caramels, try these, but Ghirardelli has mastered the art of ooey gooey caramel in thin, snappy chocolate shells.
-Buy them here.
+Buy now.

 Calling all lovers of chocolate and yogurt covered pretzels: here’s your favorite sweet and salty treat with the added bonus of warm pumpkin pie spices.
-Buy them here.
+Buy now.